fastmover/plugins_last_updated/readme.txt

 == Changelog ==

+= 0.1.0 =
+* Version number bump - Plugin still works as expected with WordPress 5.6

+= 0.0.9 =
+* Version number bump - This plugin still works as expected with the new WordPress 5.2

+= 0.0.8 =
+* Version number bump

 = 0.0.7 =
 * Added support for multisite

 = 0.0.6 =
 * PHP 5.2 Compliance - Calculated months may be just a bit off if you're running PHP 5.2
 * Changed caching from 24 hours to 30 minutes.
 * Added a cache clearing option in Admin Menu > Plugins > Plugin Columns
 * Fixed screen options not hiding columns or saving
-* Added background color to whole column instaed of just text
+* Added background color to whole column instead of just text
 * Fixed errors outputting if WordPress's API cannot be reached

 = 0.0.5 =